-I grew up in Illinois and have lived in the state all of my life.
-Currently, I live in Chicago, but I grew up in the suburbs and spent four years in school downstate.
-Within those thirty-something years I’ve driven all over the state, from top to bottom and have taken many road trips through Illinois.
+I grew up in Illinois and lived in the state most of my life.
+I grew upg in the suburbs, spent four years in school downstate, and spent many years living in Chicago.
+Within those forty-something years I’ve driven all over the state, from top to bottom and have taken many road trips through Illinois.
 So, when I say I know the best roadside attractions in Illinois, I’m not lying.
 I’ve even seen a grand majority of them in person.
 (There are still a few that, sadly, I haven’t made my way to yet.
-But they are definitely on my travel bucket list!)
+But they are definitely on my road trip bucket list!)

 1. The World’s Largest Catsup Bottle